PiboxyTeam/remoteswitch/README.md

  - Version 0 : Basic Functions
  - Version 1 Beta : Power Supply Watch Dog + Fan Controler + Version 0

+ ## Source Code

+ - The source code is for reference only, please refer to the manual for more features (released in the future)